mstevetodd/EngineDriver_Home/docs/operation/faq.rst

 Q. Why can't I can't see my loco in the roster?

-  A. The loco needs to be added to the JMRI roster on your server computer.
-Refer to the JMRI documentation to see how.
+  A. The loco needs to be added to the roster on your server computer.
+Refer to your server documentation for specifics.

 Q. Why is my loco is not remembered in the recent locos list?